cloudcomponents/cdk-constructs/packages/cdk-codepipeline-slack/README.md

     const slackBotToken = process.env.SLACK_BOT_TOKEN as string;
     const slackSigningSecret = process.env.SLACK_SIGNING_SECRET as string;
-    const slackChannelId = process.env.SLACK_CHANNEL_ID as string;
+    const slackChannel = process.env.SLACK_CHANNEL_NAME as string;

     const approvalAction = new SlackApprovalAction({
       actionName: 'SlackApproval',
       slackBotToken,
       slackSigningSecret,
-      slackChannelId,
+      slackChannel,
       externalEntityLink: 'http://cloudcomponents.org',
       additionalInformation:
-        'Would you like to promote the build to production?'
+        'Would you like to promote the build to production?', });
-    });

     const pipeline = new Pipeline(this, 'MyPipeline', {